Police Officer

 Best Rated

-Asked by person over 10 years ago
+Asked by mauisheri@gmail.com about 12 years ago

-Asked by absolutely667 over 11 years ago
+Asked by Jamie over 12 years ago

-Asked by Anna over 11 years ago
+Asked by Concerned Citizen over 11 years ago

 (Continued) I reported the neighbors to the county PD (the local one is village PD) and they said they won't investigate something that the village PD can handle themselves.
 Should I tell them that I suspect wrongdoing by the PD?
 Or just let it go?

-Asked by Jackson about 11 years ago
+Asked by Jackson over 11 years ago

 Are you kidding?
 Just because the cops don't do what you want them to do doesn't mean there is any wrongdoing on their part.
 You should stop being a pest to your neighbors.

-Asked by Writer23 over 11 years ago
+Asked by Author over 12 years ago